 - find more effective ways to meet each partner’s needs

-- make decisions about the future (e.g., relationship status, shared goals)
+- make decisions about the future (e.g., relationship status, family planning, shared goals)

-To accomplish these tasks, it is crucial to establish a safe, nonjudgmental space in which we can take a look at your relationship and your experiences with openness and curiosity.
-If you are interested in trying couples therapy, I encourage you to call me for an initial consultation.
+To accomplish any number of these tasks, it is crucial to build a safe, nonjudgmental space in which we can take a look at your experiences (both internal and external) with openness and curiosity.
+If you are ready to begin this process, please call me to set up an initial appointment.

-As of 2019-2020, I am undergoing advanced training in couples therapy through the Institute of Contemporary Psychotherapy and Psychoanalysis.
+As of 2020, I have completed an advanced training program in couples therapy from the Institute of Contemporary Psychotherapy and Psychoanalysis in Washington, DC.

 All therapy sessions are 50 minutes long, by appointment, Monday through Friday.